-VCREA reports fund balance in accordance with GASB Statement No. 54.
+VCREA reports fund balance in accordance with generally accepted accounting principles.
 The following classifications describe the relative strength of the spending constraints placed on the purposes for which resources can be used:

-- Nonspendable amounts that are not in a spendable form (such as inventory) or are required to be maintained intact. - Restricted amounts constrained to specific purposes by their providers (such as grantors, bondholders and higher levels of government), through constitutional provisions or by enabling legislation. - Committed amounts constrained to specific purposes by a government itself, using the highest level of decision-making authority; to be reported as committed, amounts cannot be used for any other purpose unless the government takes the same highest level action to remove or change the constraint.
+- Nonspendable amounts that are not in a spendable form (such as inventory) or are required to be maintained intact. - Restricted amounts constrained to specific purposes by their providers (such as grantors, bondholders and higher levels of government), through constitutional provisions or by enabling legislation.

-(1) Reporting Entity and Summary of Significant Accounting Policies, continued
+Note 1: Reporting Entity and Summary of Significant Accounting Policies, continued